gaia-platform/GaiaPlatform/README.md

 export CXX=/usr/bin/clang++-10
 ```

 (As an aside, the upgrade from `clang-8` to `clang-10` was not driven because we needed features in `clang-10` but rather because the default clang version installed with `apt get install clang` on Ubuntu 20 will install version 10.
 If you need to continue to build with `clang-8` then that should work just fine.
-Please be advised, however, that our TeamCity CI jobs for both Ubuntu 20 and Ubuntu 18.04 will use `clang-10` to build the product that we ship.)
+Please be advised, however, that our TeamCity CI job for Ubuntu 20 will use `clang-10` to build the product that we ship.)

-Additionally, the build system expects the LLVM linker `ld.lld` to be present in your `PATH` and to resolve to the `ld.lld-10` executable.
+The build system expects the LLVM linker `ld.lld` to be present in your `PATH` and to resolve to the `ld.lld-10` executable.
 You can ensure this by installing the `lld-10` package on Debian-derived systems (such as Ubuntu) and adding the following line to your `.bashrc`:

 ```
 export LDFLAGS="-B/usr/lib/llvm-10/bin/ -fuse-ld=lld"